Cradle of Love (Billy Idol song)

-"Cradle of Love" is a rock song written by Billy Idol and David Werner for Idol's 1990 fourth studio album Charmed Life.
-The song is the album's sixth track and was released as its first single.
-"Cradle of Love" became one of Idol's biggest hits and his 4th and last top 10 hit in the United States, where it reached No. 2 on the Billboard Hot 100.
-It was also Idol's first and only No. 1 hit on the Billboard Mainstream Rock Tracks chart.
+"Cradle of Love" is a song by the English rock musician Billy Idol, released in 1990 as the first single from his fourth studio album, Charmed Life.
+The song was written by David Werner and Idol, and was produced by Keith Forsey.
+It became Idol's last top-10 hit in the United States, where it reached No. 2 on the Billboard Hot 100.
+It was also Idol's first and only No. 1 hit on the Billboard Album Rock Tracks chart.
 On the UK Single Chart, it stalled at No. 34.